pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 In this case, we felt the benefits outweigh the disadvantages.
 Security is extremely important to us because we deal with sensitive user data.
 It was worth the effort to redesign our system to use an existing solution written by security/authentication experts.

 We found that a combination of [Ory](http://ory.sh)'s [Kratos](https://github.com/ory/kratos) and [Hydra](https://github.com/ory/hydra) projects best fit our needs.
 Many other alternatives don't provide username/password authentication, and instead rely on OAuth/OIDC.
 Others restrict users to pre-built UIs.
-Kratos and Hydra together gave us a flexible and full solution that fit our needs while also remaining accessible to anyone in the open-source community.
+Kratos and Hydra together gave us a flexible and full solution that fit our needs while also remaining accessible to anyone in the open source community.

 ## New authentication flow with Kratos/Hydra